 Courses I teach on

-Painter, D., Fasoli, F., & Sulpizio, S. (Accepted for publication).
+Painter, D., Fasoli, F., & Sulpizio, S. (2021).
 The impact of stimuli length and analytic method on auditory ‘gaydar’ research.
 Journal of Voice.

 Guizzo, F., Canale, N., & Fasoli, F. (2021).
 Instagram Sexualization: When posts make you feel dissatisfied and wanting to change your body.
 Body Image, 39, 62-67.